I let Dale collapse into the ruins of the Ultra Fight ring and walked away into Redo.

 “One last thing, before I go?”

-I didn’t say anything, just started down at her.
+I didn’t say anything, just stared down at her.

 “You are out here because Lawrence got whacked, just killing time till your new Snitcher shows up, yeah?”